FuelLabs/fuels-ts/apps/docs/src/guide/cli/config-file.md

  * This method can be used for crafting custom deployment flows.
  *
  * Sometimes we need to deploy two contracts, and the second
- * depends on the first—in such cses, you can use the contracts
+ * depends on the first—in such cases, you can use the contracts
  * object to get the necessary contract ids.
 Another option is,
  * you could also fetch remote data for some reason.
  */